 Teaching Consent For Kids

-With the recent changes and conversations in our society, the importance of teaching children about consent is now at the forefront of people’s minds.
-Teaching them not only that they have the right to tell someone no but they also must respect when someone tells them no is imperative.
+Among all of the growth and conversations in our society, the importance of teaching children about sexual consent is now at the forefront of people’s minds.
+It has taken many, many years for the concept of consent to become a mainstream topic, but we are finally here.

-Teaching your child about consent should be on the top of your list of things to do now, while they are young.
+Teaching your child about the importance of consent should be on the top of your list of things to do now.
 It is never too late to start this conversation, so whether your children are three, ten, or fifteen, it is time to discuss the fact that they are in control of their own bodies.

 What is consent?

 Before explaining to your child what consent is, you’ll want to make sure that you are clear yourself.
 We have all been through things in life that often make the definition a bit fuzzy, so it’s time to refresh your memory.
 Consent is giving permission for something to happen or to make an agreement with someone.
-This can range from letting someone into your home all the way to allowing someone to touch you.
+This can range from letting someone into your home to allowing physical touch and sexual activity.